Latex: Defense function

-Latex functions to protect the plant from herbivores.
-The idea was first proposed in 1887 by Joseph F. James, who noted that latex carries with it at the same time such disagreeable properties that it becomes a better protection to the plant from enemies than all the thorns, prickles, or hairs that could be provided.
-In this plant, so copious and so distasteful has the sap become that it serves a most important purpose in its economy.
+Latex functions to protect plants from herbivores and fungi from fungivores.
+The idea was first proposed in 1887 by Joseph F. James, who noted that latex of milkweed "carries with it at the same time such disagreeable properties that it becomes a better protection to the plant from enemies than all the thorns, prickles, or hairs that could be provided.
+In this plant, so copious and so distasteful has the sap become that it serves a most important purpose in its economy".
 Evidence showing this defense function include the finding that slugs will eat leaves drained of their latex but not intact ones, that many insects sever the veins carrying latex before they feed, and that the latex of Asclepias humistrata (sandhill milkweed) kills by trapping 30% of newly hatched monarch butterfly caterpillars.
+This has also been found in fungi, with fewer arthropods infesting latex-producing Lactarius than non-latex-producing Russula.
+In feeding experiments using Lactarius, Ambigolimax valentianus slugs avoid feeding on mushrooms that are exuding latex.

 Other evidence is that latex contains 50–1000× higher concentrations of defense substances than other plant tissues.
 These toxins include ones that are also toxic to the plant and consist of a diverse range of chemicals that are either poisonous or "antinutritive."

 Latex is actively moved to the area of injury; in the case of Cryptostegia grandiflora, latex more than 70 cm from the site of injury is mobilized.
 The large hydrostatic pressure in this vine enables an extremely high flow rate of latex.
 In a 1935 report the botanist Catherine M. Bangham observed that "piercing the fruit stalk of Cryptostegia grandiflora produced a jet of latex over a meter long, and maintained [this jet] for several seconds."

 The clotting property of latex is functional in this defense since it limits wastage and its stickiness traps insects and their mouthparts.

 While there exist other explanations for the existence of latex including storage and movement of plant nutrients, waste, and maintenance of water balance that "[e]ssentially none of these functions remain credible and none have any empirical support".